DentalPost takes a look at the average Dental Assistant salary across the United States, including expectations, benefits, and career outlook.

 Upon completing a dental assistant training program and obtaining certification, which might be state-required, you may find it beneficial to sign up for an account with DentalPost.
 DentalPost is a leading online job board available to professional dental workers in the United States and Canada.

-DentalPost also takes into consideration the number of years experience you have as well as if you want to work full-time or part-time.
+DentalPost also considers the number of years of experience you have and if you want to work full-time or part-time.
 Our site helps match your profile with ideal dental assistant jobs.

 Being a team member in a dental practice can be a fulfilling long-term career.
 You’ll be taking care of patients while working chair-side with highly trained professionals.
 DentalPost can help match you as a qualified dental assistant to a position that best meets your qualifications and skills.